Search

 Durga 4

 Moving on to the top shelf stuff.
-Let’s check out the new version of the Durga mouthpiece which is one of the most popular Theo Wanne pieces and is being played by a lot of great saxophone players.
+Let’s check out the new version of the which is one of the most popular Theo Wanne pieces and is being played by a lot of great saxophone players.
 Check out the play test around 5:55.

 I really love this mouthpiece.
 I have always played more traditional lower baffle jazz mouthpieces but this was immediately fun to play and opened up a new dimension in my sound.
 So if you’re someone who always played on Meyer style hard rubber mouthpieces, don’t be afraid to try a metal alto mouthpiece with some baffle in it.